iO-Academy/2019-jul-nodeDogAPI/README.md

 Make ```PUT``` request to ```/dogs```

-Body should include a json with the following headers:
+Body should include a json with the following header:

-    {winnerID: string(MongoObjectID), winCount: integer}
+    {winnerID: string(MongoObjectID)}